UnknownJoe796/kbuild/README.md

 A build library, as opposed to a build system.
 Instead of having an independent coding system with different conventions, this is simply a Maven library you can import and use to build your projects from vanilla Kotlin using tools such as [kscript](https://github.com/holgerbrandl/kscript), [skate](https://github.com/UnknownJoe796/skate), and even the upcoming standard Kotlin script runner.

+The biggest advantage of this approach is the code for building anything can be ultra-distributed.
+There's no vendor lock in at all; KBuild itself isn't necessary to use the plain Kotlin build file approach.  **It's just a set of tools for building Kotlin more conveniently from Kotlin itself, and as such, is really more a concept or idea more than any kind of library**.

 This is a WIP, and is not available in Maven *yet*.
 We'll get there.

 ## Why not Gradle/Kobalt?